-I first tried to face it on my own: “Okay… now I’m going to stop thinking about this and I’m going to forgive this person from the heart.”
-However, every time I tried the “solo method,” I found about one-half second of peace followed by an intense burst of anger.
+I first tried to face it on my own: “Okay, now I’m going to stop thinking about this and I’m going to forgive this person from the heart.”
+However, every time I tried the “solo method,” I found about a half second of peace followed by an intense burst of anger.
 I was quite helpless.

 Finally, it occurred to me—why not let God help?
-So I said,
+So I continued the prayer:

 “Okay, Lord, You’re the just Judge.
 You can see into the hearts of every human being.
 You understand our history and our failings.
 You can effect reconciliation where mere mortals cannot.
 Okay, You take care of him; in fact, You take care of the whole situation—please.”